Best Backpacking Gear List for Women Travelers

 Having a hanging toiletry bag makes trips to communal showers so much easier.

 I don’t usually wear a ton of makeup while backpacking, but I like a little something.
-I’m in love with Barry M’s Magic Lipstick and enjoy wearing some blusher, waterproof mascara and using Benefit’s eyebrow liquid.
+I’m in love with the following items:

 Please be careful when traveling when it comes to mosquitos.
 Dengue Fever and Malaria suck and I personally choose not to take malaria pills.
 Make sure you cover yourself in mosquito repellent.
-I go for the hard stuff, i.e. Deet.
+I go for the hard stuff, also known as Deet.

-I got sunburnt so bad in Aruba and you can really see it in the photographs.
+I got sunburn so bad in Aruba and you can really see it in the photographs.
 Please be careful in the sun and wear a minimum of factor 30.

 Antibacterial Hand Gel